mondora/asteroid/README.md

 ##### Returns

-A promise to the method return value.
+A promise to the method return value (the promise is rejected if the method throws).

 ---